petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then progress to larger sub-formulas:
+To break down the antecedent of the given implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then build up to larger sub-formulas.

 1. Atomic Sub-formulas:

-   - $e_1$ is (Receiving PORT_ABS): This atomic sub-formula is true when event $e_1$ in the RTI involves receiving a PORT_ABS message.
+   - `(e_1 is (Receiving PORT_ABS))`: This atomic sub-formula is true when event $e_1$ corresponds to the RTI receiving a PORT_ABS message.
-   - Federate of $e_1$ is directly upstream of federate of $e_2: This atomic sub-formula is true when the federate associated with event $e_1$ is directly upstream of the federate associated with event $e_2.
+   - `(Federate of e_1 is directly upstream of federate of e_2)`: This atomic sub-formula is true when the federate associated with event $e_1$ is directly upstream of the federate associated with event $e_2`.
-   - Tag $e_1 = Tag $e_2: This atomic sub-formula is true when the logical tag of event $e_1$ is equal to the logical tag of event $e_2.
+   - `(Tag e_1) = (Tag e_2)`: This atomic sub-formula is true when the tags of events $e_1$ and $e_2$ are equal.
-   - $e_2$ is (Sending PORT_ABS): This atomic sub-formula is true when event $e_2$ in the RTI involves sending a PORT_ABS message.
+   - `(e_2 is (Sending PORT_ABS))`: This atomic sub-formula is true when event $e_2$ corresponds to the RTI sending a PORT_ABS message.

 2. Larger Sub-formulas:

-   - Sub-formula 1: ((e_1 is (Receiving PORT_ABS)) ∧ (Federate of $e_1$ is directly upstream of federate of $e_2) ∧ (Tag $e_1 = Tag $e_2)): This sub-formula is true when event $e_1$ satisfies all three conditions - receiving a PORT_ABS message, being directly upstream of the federate associated with event $e_2, and having the same logical tag as event $e_2.
+   - `((e_1 is (Receiving PORT_ABS)) ∧ ((Federate of e_1 is directly upstream of federate of e_2)) ∧ ((Tag e_1) = (Tag e_2)))`: This sub-formula is true when event $e_1$ involves the RTI receiving a PORT_ABS message, the federate of $e_1$ is directly upstream of the federate of $e_2$, and the tags of $e_1$ and $e_2$ are equal.
-   - Sub-formula 2: (Sub-formula 1) ∧ ($e_2$ is (Sending PORT_ABS)): This sub-formula is true when Sub-formula 1 is true, and event $e_2$ involves sending a PORT_ABS message.
+   - `(((e_1 is the first event satisfying (...))) ∧ (e_2 is (Sending PORT_ABS)))`: This sub-formula is true when event $e_1$ is the first event satisfying the conditions specified in the parentheses, and event $e_2$ corresponds to the RTI sending a PORT_ABS message.

 3. Largest Sub-formula:
-   - Antecedent: Sub-formula 2: This largest sub-formula is true when Sub-formula 2 is true, meaning that event $e_1$ satisfies the conditions specified in Sub-formula 1 and event $e_2$ involves sending a PORT_ABS message.
+   - `(((e_1 is the first event satisfying (...)) ∧ (e_2 is (Sending PORT_ABS))) ⇒ (e_1 ≺ e_2))`: This is the largest sub-formula, representing the logical implication that if event $e_1$ satisfies certain conditions and is the first event to do so, and event $e_2$ corresponds to the RTI sending a PORT_ABS message, then event $e_1$ must occur before event $e_2` in physical time.

-By breaking down the antecedent into its sub-formulas and analyzing when each sub-formula is true, we can understand the conditions under which the antecedent as a whole is true, leading to the implication $e_1 ≺ e_2$.
+In summary, the breakdown of the antecedent into its sub-formulas helps us understand the conditions under which the implication holds true.
+By analyzing the truth values of the atomic and larger sub-formulas, we can determine the validity of the logical implication in the context of events occurring in the RTI.

-_(This explanation was generated in 11 seconds.)_
+_(This explanation was generated in 8 seconds.)_

 ### Summary of the meaning of formula 11

-The formula states that if the first event $e_1$ in the RTI involves the RTI receiving a PORT_ABS message from a federate that is directly upstream of the federate associated with event $e_2$, and both events have the same logical tag, and event $e_2$ in the RTI involves the RTI sending a PORT_ABS message, then event $e_1$ must occur before event $e_2$ in physical time.
-In essence, this formula ensures that when the RTI receives a PORT_ABS message from an upstream federate with the same logical tag as a subsequent event where the RTI sends a PORT_ABS message, the order of these events is maintained to prevent inconsistencies and ensure the correct temporal sequence of events within the federated system.
+The formula states that if event $e_1$ is the first event where the RTI receives a PORT_ABS message from a federate directly upstream of the federate associated with event $e_2$ at the same tag, and event $e_2$ is when the RTI sends a PORT_ABS message, then event $e_1$ must occur before event $e_2$ in physical time.

+In simpler terms, the formula ensures that when the RTI receives a PORT_ABS message from an upstream federate at a specific tag, and then subsequently sends a PORT_ABS message, the receiving event must happen before the sending event in physical time.
+This ordering constraint is crucial for maintaining the logical flow and synchronization of messages within the federated system, preventing any violations or conflicts that could arise if the sending event were to occur before the receiving event.

+The use of the `first event satisfying` operator emphasizes that this ordering relationship between the receiving and sending events must be the first instance of such a pattern occurring in the sequence of events.
+This requirement adds an additional layer of control to ensure that the specified conditions hold true for the initial occurrence of the events meeting the defined criteria.

+Overall, the formula establishes a strict temporal relationship between the reception of a PORT_ABS message from an upstream federate and the subsequent transmission of a PORT_ABS message by the RTI, enforcing a specific order of events to maintain the integrity and consistency of message propagation within the federated system.

-_(This explanation was generated in 4 seconds.)_
+_(This explanation was generated in 5 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct because it adheres to the logical time progression and message handling protocols within a federated simulation system.
-The PORT_ABS message indicates the absence of a signal at a specific logical time from an upstream federate to a downstream federate.
-When the RTI receives a PORT_ABS message from an upstream federate, it signifies that the upstream federate has determined there will be no signal sent at that logical time.
-Before the RTI can relay this information downstream via sending a PORT_ABS message to the affected downstream federate, it must first receive the message from the upstream federate.
-This sequence ensures that the absence of a signal is acknowledged upstream before it is communicated downstream, maintaining the integrity of the logical timeline and ensuring that federates act on accurate and timely information regarding the presence or absence of signals.
-This ordering is crucial for preventing logical inconsistencies and ensuring that the simulation's state progresses in a manner that is consistent with the established rules of logical time and causality.
+The guarantee is correct because it aligns with the operational protocol between the RTI and federates, ensuring logical consistency and temporal ordering of events.
+When the RTI receives a PORT_ABS message from an upstream federate, it indicates that no signal will be sent to a downstream federate at a specific logical time.
+Before the RTI can inform the downstream federate of this (by sending a PORT_ABS message), it must first process the received information to maintain the integrity of the logical timeline.
+This processing ensures that the downstream federate only proceeds with actions that are unaffected by potential signals, adhering to the system's rules to prevent STP violations.
+The real-world event ordering (receiving before sending) reflects the necessary sequence of actions to uphold the logical time model and ensure the system's correct operation.

-_(This explanation was generated in 13 seconds.)_
+_(This explanation was generated in 8 seconds.)_

 ## Formula 12